AstroTechies/ModdingKit/README.md

 # ModdingKit
-A "modding kit" for Astroneer, including blueprint and source files for proxing.
+A collection of reconstructed Astroneer proxy blueprint source files used for creating custom mod blueprints that interact with elements of the game itself.
+It is not a perfect solution, but it gets the job done.